Alexei Navalny: Non-Russian ethnic groups

 His views about Russian nationalism evolved over time.
 In 2011, Navalny stated that he considered himself a "nationalist democrat".
 He previously participated in the "Russian march" from 2006, a parade uniting Russian nationalist groups of all stripes, and was one of the co-organisers of the 2011 march.
 Navalny also called for ending federal subsidies to the "corrupt" and "ineffective" governments of Chechnya and other republics part of the North Caucasus.

 In 2007, Navalny co-founded the National Russian Liberation Movement, known as NAROD (The People), which sets immigration policy as a priority.
 The movement allied itself with two nationalist groups, the Movement Against Illegal Immigration and Great Russia.
 In the same year, he released several anti-immigration videos, including one where he advocated the deportation of migrants.
 In one of the videos, in which he advocates for gun rights, he compares people from North Caucasus, home to many Muslims, to cockroaches and mimics shooting one who attempts to "attack" him.
 According to Leonid Volkov, Navalny later regretted making the 2007 video.

 In 2013, after ethnic riots in a Moscow district took place, which were sparked by a murder committed by a migrant, Navalny sympathised with the anti-immigration movement and commented that ethnic tensions and crimes are inevitable because of failing immigration policies by the state.
 However, he later said that "The basis of my approach is that you have to communicate with nationalists and educate them...
 I think it's very important to explain to them that the problem of illegal immigration is not solved by beating up migrants but by other, democratic means".

 Since 2016, Navalny deemphasized his past statements on immigration.

 In June 2020, he spoke out in support of the Black Lives Matter protests against racism.

 Same-sex marriage

-In 2017, Leonid Volkov, Navalny's chief of staff, said that Navalny's team supports the legalisation of same-sex marriage.
+In 2017, Leonid Volkov, Navalny's chief of staff, said that Navalny's team supported the legalisation of same-sex marriage.